jackfredericksen/Lavender/README.md

 ## 📞 Contact

-Project by: [Your Name]
+Project by: Jack Fredericksen
-Development Updates: [Track progress in commits]

 ---

-*Lavender - Making DeFi gas efficient, one batch at a time* 🌸
+*Lavender - Making DeFi gas efficient, one petal at a time* 🌸